Advertiser disclosure

 Unlike a debit card, using a credit card builds your credit history, which contributes to your credit score.
 Having a good credit score upon graduating college can come in handy for so many reasons.
 In addition to getting you better rates for student loan refinancing, it can also help you get approved for a nicer apartment.
 It can also be beneficial down the line when you’re looking to buy a car or get a mortgage on a house.

 However, in order to build credit using your credit card, you need to use it responsibly.
 That can mean so many things, from paying your bills on time to staying under 30% of your credit limit.
-To learn more about how to improve your credit score, check out our article, How Long Does It Take to Build Credit?
+Learn more about how to improve your credit score by building credit early on.

 Higher limits